 Students in this program satisfy all the requirements for the B.S. and Ph.D. degrees in their department.

 Successful applicants spend the spring semester of their sophomore year doing rotational research projects in two research laboratories at Rensselaer.

 Students may choose a research group from any department within the School of Science based upon common research interests with the faculty research mentors.
 Once the right laboratory is found, students continue research during the summers (for a stipend) and during each semester (for academic credit).

 The laboratory and research project chosen as an undergraduate are the laboratory and research project that provide students with their Ph.D.

 Accelerated students transition into graduate status at the beginning of, or during, their fourth year of study, depending upon credits.
 The conditions for transition include maintaining a GPA of 3.5 and satisfactory progress in research.

-Once students enter the graduate phase, they receive a Research Assistantship with a stipend, graduate tuition, and fees.
+Once students enter the graduate phase, they receive a Research Assistantship with a stipend and graduate tuition.